-The Parliament oversight on the Government and other public administration institutions activity is enshrined in the Constitution of Romania.
+The Parliament oversight on the Government and other public administration institutions activity is enshrined in Romanian Constitution.

 3 PROCEDURES RELATED TO DIFFERENT FORCES PERSONNEL

 3.1 What kind of procedures for recruitment and call-up of personnel for service in your military, paramilitary and internal security forces does your state have?